Damar Hamlin cleared to play, 4 months after cardiac arrest

+“I plan on making a comeback to the NFL,” Hamlin added.
+“My heart is still in the game.”

-ORCHARD PARK, N.Y.
-(AP) — Buffalo Bills safety Damar Hamlin is cleared to resume playing and is attending the team’s voluntary workout program, the latest and biggest steps in his remarkable recovery some four months after going into cardiac arrest and having to be resuscitated on the field during a game at Cincinnati.
+Hamlin spoke a few hours after general manager Brandon Beane announced Hamlin was cleared to play and was attending the team’s voluntary workout program, the latest and biggest steps in the 25-year-old’s remarkable recovery.

 “He’s fully cleared.
 He’s here and he is of the mindset.
-He’s in a great headspace to come back and make his return,” general manager Brandon Beane said Tuesday.
+He’s in a great headspace to come back and make his return,” Beane told reporters.

 Beane said the clearance came after Hamlin met with a third and final specialist on Friday, with all three being in agreement that Hamlin can resume playing without any fear of setbacks or complications.
 While the Bills had their head athletic trainer sit in on Hamlin’s meetings with specialists, Beane said the team is following the lead of the specialists.